machanism-org/machai/ghostwriter/src/site/markdown/act.md

 '''
 ```

-Resulting effective value:
+Effective result:

 ```text
 Base rules:
 Add Java-specific rules.
 ```

+This is how acts can extend parent templates instead of fully replacing them.

-### Inheritance from current runtime configuration
+### Runtime inheritance from current configuration

-After the act file is loaded, `applyActData` checks whether the configurator already has a value for the same key.
+After act data is loaded, `applyActData` checks whether the configurator already contains a value for the same key.

 If it does, and the act value is a string containing `%s`, Ghostwriter replaces `%s` with the existing configured value.

+This allows values from the current runtime configuration to be inserted into Act templates.

-This means effective values can come from several layers:
+As a result, effective values can come from multiple layers:

 1. current runtime configuration,
-2. built-in act,
+2. built-in act values,
-3. custom act,
+3. user-defined act values,
-4. parent act inheritance,
+4. parent act inheritance through `basedOn`,
-5. child act overrides.
+5. final child act overrides.

-### Override behavior summary

-The general rule is:

-- parent values are loaded first,
+### How non-string values are handled
-- child values override or extend parent values,
-- custom acts can override built-in acts,
-- existing runtime configuration can be inserted into string templates using `%s`.

-For non-string values:
+`setActData` also processes non-string TOML values:

+- booleans are converted to strings,
+- integers are converted to strings,
-- booleans, integers, and doubles are stored as string configuration values,
+- doubles are converted to strings,
 - arrays are stored as lists,
-- `inputs` arrays become multi-episode prompt lists.
+- an `inputs` array becomes a list of prompt episodes.

 ## Placeholder variables

 Acts may use placeholder variables in the `${...}` format.

-These placeholders are intended for dynamic substitution by the application and functional tools at runtime.
-They may refer to values such as:
+These placeholders are intended for dynamic substitution by the application or functional tools at runtime.
+They can be used to access values such as:

 - environment variables,
 - system properties,
 - action properties,
-- other configurator-provided values.
+- configurator-provided values.

 Important rules:

-- Placeholders must stay exactly in the `${...}` format.
+- Placeholders must remain exactly in the `${...}` format.
-- They must not be resolved, rewritten, renamed, or reformatted manually.
+- They must not be resolved, renamed, reformatted, or otherwise changed manually.
 - The LLM must not alter these placeholders.
 - They are meant for runtime substitution, not for documentation-time expansion.